Ioan Gruffudd: Career

 In 2007, he starred in the historical drama Amazing Grace as William Wilberforce, the British abolitionist, receiving critical acclaim for the role.
-Gruffudd has also portrayed characters of both Marvel Comics and DC Comics, having appeared as Reed Richards / Mister Fantastic in Marvel's Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007), and provided the voice of Mister Miracle in DC's Justice League Unlimited (2004–06).
+Gruffudd has also portrayed characters of both Marvel Comics and DC Comics, having appeared as Reed Richards / Mister Fantastic in Marvel's Fantastic Four (2005) and Fantastic Four: Rise of the Silver Surfer (2007), and guest starred as the voice of Mister Miracle in DC's Justice League Unlimited (2005).

 In 2008, he appeared in the Julia Roberts-Ryan Reynolds film, Fireflies in the Garden.
 In 2008, he also appeared in The Secret of Moonacre.
 In 2009, he starred alongside Josh Brolin in W., a biopic about the life of US President George W Bush, in which Gruffudd played Tony Blair.
 In 2011, he played the financier of a cave dive in Sanctum.